For the last 17 years I have been a writer, speaker, coach and consultant. But it wasn’t always so…

-As a teen growing up near Denver, Colorado I took a psychology class and knew what I wanted to do with my life…I definitely wanted to be a therapist.
+As a teen I took a psychology class and knew what I wanted to do with my life…I definitely wanted to be a therapist.
 I thought being a therapist would be the greatest job in the world.
 Then I attended my first college psychology class and learned that the therapeutic process involved labeling and diagnosing people.
 That just didn’t feel right to me.

 And, although, I wasn’t exactly sure what I wanted to do next, I absolutely knew that what I enjoyed most was deep, meaningful conversations.

 Something constantly nudged me to read and study self-help books.
-I later learned that “something” was my intuition or my gut instincts.
+I later learned that “something” was my intuition or my inner guide.
 From each book I gained greater and deeper insight and knowledge.
 Out of the hundreds of all the books I’ve read, A Course in Miracles has made the biggest difference in my life and influences how I coach with clients to this day.

 My First Career in Business Management…

 My early career path was not as the therapist I thought I would be but as a business professional.
-I spent 24 years in the printing and publishing industry mostly in Denver, Colorado.
+I spent 24 years in the printing and publishing industry.
 For more than 18 of those years I held upper level management positions in sales, production, and customer service.

 During my last couple of years in the printing industry, I gradually became aware of a lack of a “sense of purpose.”
 I felt that I was put on this earth to do something more than to print another brochure.
 For the first time in my life, I heard my inner voice say, “I want to make a difference.”